I'm a member

 DESCRIPTIONThe expression levels of various genes in circulating white blood cell or whole blood samples have been reported to discriminate between cases of obstructive coronary artery disease (CAD) and healthy controls.
 Multiplex gene expression testing can be combined with other risk factors to predict the likelihood of obstructive CAD in patients who present with chest pain or other suggestive symptoms, or in asymptomatic patients who are at high risk of CAD.

-Heart disease is the leading cause of mortality in the U.S. and together with cerebrovascular disease accounted for 31% of deaths in 2007.
-Individuals with signs and symptoms of obstructive coronary artery disease (CAD), the result of a chronic inflammatory process that ultimately results in progressive luminal narrowing and acute coronary syndromes, may be evaluated with a variety of tests according to prior risk.
-Coronary angiography is the gold standard for diagnosing obstructive CAD, but it is invasive and associated with a low but finite risk of harm.
+Heart disease is the leading cause of death in the U.S. and together with cerebrovascular disease, accounted for 31% of deaths in 2007.
+Patients with signs and symptoms of obstructive coronary artery disease (CAD), the result of a chronic inflammatory process that ultimately results in progressive luminal narrowing and acute coronary syndromes, may be evaluated with a variety of tests according to prior risk.
+Coronary angiography is the criterion standard for diagnosing obstructive CAD, but it is invasive and associated with a low but finite risk of harm.
 Thus, coronary angiography is recommended for patients at a high prior risk of CAD according to history, physical findings, electrocardiogram, and biomarkers of cardiac injury.
-For patients initially assessed at low to intermediate risk, observation and noninvasive diagnostic methods, which may include imaging methods such as coronary computed tomographic angiography, may be recommended.
+For patients initially assessed at low to intermediate risk, observation and noninvasive diagnostic methods, which may include imaging methods such as coronary computed tomographic angiography (CTA), may be recommended.
 Nevertheless, even noninvasive imaging methods have potential risks of exposure to radiation and contrast material.
-In addition, coronary angiography has a relatively low yield despite risk stratification recommendations.
+In addition, coronary angiography has a relatively low yield, despite risk stratification recommendations.
 In one study of nearly 400,000 patients without known CAD undergoing elective coronary angiography, approximately 38% were positive for obstructive CAD (using the CAD definition, stenosis of 50% or more of the diameter of the left main coronary artery or stenosis of 70% or more of the diameter of a major epicardial or branch vessel that was more than 2.0 mm in diameter; result was 41% if using the broader definition, stenosis of 50% or more in any coronary vessel).
 Thus, methods of improving patient risk prediction prior to diagnostic testing are needed.